LuisGameiro/ajaali-fs-test/README.md

 ## Setup

-1. Create the .env your environment variables.
+1. Create the .env with your environment variables.

 ## Deploying with AWS CDK